thomasray711/thomasray711/README.md

 ## About Me

-Accomplished software engineer with 10+ years of experience in designing, developing, and troubleshooting different applications using Microsoft technologies (C#, ASP.NET Core, MVC, Web API) and JavaScript (React, Angular 2+).
-Able to effectively self-manage during independent projects, as well as collaborate as part of a productive team.
+Accomplished software engineer with 10+ years of experience in designing, developing, and troubleshooting different applications using Microsoft stack (C#, ASP.NET, .NET Core, .NET Framework, SQL Server, Entity Framework, LINQ, Blazor, WPF, Xamarin, etc), HTML5, CSS3, and JavaScript technologies (React, Angular).

 Adaptable to highly changing technologies, eager to learn brand new skills and broad experience, help identify customer needs and provide fresh ideas and recommendations to solve problems and enhance capabilities.
+Able to effectively self-manage during independent projects, as well as collaborate as part of a productive team.

 ## My Stats
 <p>